dharmendra-lingaiah/bingmaps-docs/BingMaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key.md

 2. Select **My keys** under **My Account**.

-3. Select the ption to create a new key.
+3. Select the Option to create a new key.

 4. Provide the following information to create a key: